 Students without an M.S. degree may be admitted directly into the Ph.D. program in Plant Pathology.
 The departmental Graduate Studies Committee will evaluate such applications based on:

-- compelling evidence of relevant education and research experience, including hypothesis testing, data collection, data analysis, and outstanding performance in pertinent course work; - strong evidence of excellent scientific writing skills e.g. BSc thesis, co-authorship on publications from undergraduate research activities; - strong letters of recommendation directly addressing the likelihood of success in a Ph.D. program in Plant Pathology; - outstanding academic performance as reflected on transcripts and in GRE scores.
+• compelling evidence of relevant education and research experience, including hypothesis testing, data collection, data analysis, and outstanding performance in pertinent course work;

+- strong evidence of excellent scientific writing skills e.g. B.Sc. thesis, co-authorship on publications from undergraduate research activities; - strong letters of recommendation directly addressing the likelihood of success in a Ph.D. program in Plant Pathology; - outstanding academic performance as reflected on transcripts and in GRE scores.

 Applicants who are denied admission directly into the Ph.D. program may be automatically considered for the M.S. program and encouraged to transition to the Ph.D. program at a later date.

-In some instances, it is possible for a student admitted into the M.S. degree to work directly toward a Ph.D. degree.
 Students applying to transition from the M.S. to Ph.
-D. programs must submit a written request for this transition to the graduate coordinator.
-This request must be supported by the student's major professor.
-The student must first be accepted in the M.S. program and have completed at least one, but not more than three, academic semester(s) of graduate work (not counting summer semesters).
+D. programs must submit a written request (by email) for this transition to the Graduate Coordinator.
+This request must be supported by the student's Major Professor.
+The student must first be accepted in the M.S. program and have completed at least one, but not more than three academic semester(s) of graduate work (not counting summer semesters).
 Transfer to the Ph.D. must be completed by the end of the fourth semester of study.